efugier/Coding-interview/cheat-sheet.md

 You should ideally now about:

-(Some are overkill for an interview but nice to know as a software engineer)
+(Most are overkill for an interview but nice to know as a software engineer)

 ## Numeric/mathematical